 Funding the health system

-- Every hour we will spend $2.1 million – over $50 million per day – to maintain and improve Alberta’s health care system.
+- Every hour we will spend $2.2 million – almost $52 million per day – to maintain and improve Alberta’s health care system.

-- Total Health spending will account for 45% of Alberta government operational spending in 2014/2015.
+- Total consolidated health spending will account for 39% of Government of Alberta consolidated expense in 2015–16.

-- Health care allocations are contained in the provincial government budget which is approved each year by the Alberta Legislature.
+- These funding allocations are contained in the provincial government budget which is approved each year by the Alberta Legislature.

 Alberta Health Services

 - There is $13.4 billion in consolidated expenses budgeted for AHS operations, which is about $300 million lower than the 2014–15 forecast.